A Bit More Vitamin D Might Help Prevent Colds And Flu

 Certain groups of people are at higher risk of vitamin D deficiency, including people with digestive disorders such as celiac disease and people who cover up most of their skin or get very little exposure to the sun.
 And pregnant and nursing women, as well as women with osteopenia or osteoporosis, often need more vitamin D to maintain bone health.

 "People [at higher risk] should get tested," Tello says.
-She says when a patient's blood screening test shows levels of vitamin D, between 20 to 32 ng/ml, "I recommend that they take between 1,000 and 2,000 International Units of vitamin D daily, indefinitely."
+She says when a patient's blood screening test shows levels of vitamin D between 20 and 32 ng/ml, "I recommend that they take between 1,000 and 2,000 international units of vitamin D daily, indefinitely."

+Tello says that if a patient has a blood level below 20 ng/ml, then she usually recommends they temporarily take a higher dose of supplements.

 The Institute of Medicine says that adults shouldn't take more than 4,000 IU a day.